syrokomskyi/x-scale-dungeon-crawl-sprite/README.md

 ## Transform

-For transfrom sprites run in terminal:
+For transfrom sprites run the script in terminal.

+### Upscayl

 ```sh
 cd transform/upscayl